CalebGriffin089/Assignment/README.md

 -	id (string): The username of the user to be banned from the group.
 -	currentGroup (string): The ID of the group from which the user will be banned.
 ## Return Values:
-1. Error reading the file:
+-	Missing username or group ID:
+    -	{ "success": false, "message": "Missing username or groupId" }
+-	User not found:
-    - {  "error": "Internal server error (file)" }
+    -	{ "success": false, "message": "User not found" }
-2. Error parsing file data:
+-	Admins cannot leave groups:
-    - {  "error": "Corrupted (file) data" }
+    -	{ "success": false, "message": "Admins cannot leave groups" }
-3. Group not found:
+-	Group not found:
     -	{ "success": false, "message": "Group not found" }
-4. Error writing to the file:
+-	User not found in group members:
+    -	{ "success": false, "message": "User not found in group members" }
+-	Group not found in user's groups:
+    -	{ "success": false, "message": "Group not found in user's groups" }
+-	Success (user successfully left the group):
-    - {  "error": "Failed to update (file)" }
+    -	{ "success": true, "message": "User left successfully" }
-5. On Success:
+-	Internal server error:
-    - {  success: true }
+    -	{ "error": "Internal server error" }
 ## How it works
-1. Read the groups file
-    - Read and parse the groups file
-2. Check if the group exists
-    - Check if the group exists if it does remove the user from the groups members array
-3. Update the groups file
-    - Update the new groups file
-4. Read the users file
-    - Read and parse the users file
-5. Remove group from user
-    - Remove the groupId from the users groups array
-6. Update user file
-    - Write the updates to the users file
+The endpoint checks if the name (username) and groupId are provided.
+It then connects to the database and checks if the user exists.
+If the user is an admin or super admin, they cannot leave the group.
+If the group exists, the user is removed from the group's members array and the group is removed from the user's groups array.
+If everything is successful, the user leaves the group, and the operation is confirmed with a success message.

 # Promote user to super admin:
 ## Method: